oneapi-src/oneDAL/docs/source/contribution/threading.rst

 The API of the layer is defined in
 `threading.h <https://github.com/oneapi-src/oneDAL/blob/main/cpp/daal/src/threading/threading.h>`_.
-Please be aware that those APIs are not publicly defined.
-So they can be changed at any time without any notification.
+Please be aware that those APIs are not publicly defined, so they can be changed at any time without any notification.

 This chapter describes common parallel patterns and primitives of the threading layer.